BullyWiiPlaza/Universal-Pointer-Searcher/README.md

 This project aims to provide a fast and platform-independent pointer searcher to aid cheat code and mod tool creation.
 It was originally developed and tested to function with `Nintendo Wii U` memory dumps but should be compatible with other platforms as well due to having highly configurable options.

 ## Why is searching pointers useful?
 Many memory addresses in processes or video games are not static.
 Hence, they change regularly.
-Using memory dumps and this application you can find static routes to destination addresses, so called pointers or pointer expressions.
+Using memory dumps and this application you can find static routes to destination addresses, so-called pointers or pointer expressions.

 ## Which features does this program have to offer?
 * Negative pointer offsets